Nissan X-Trail SUV

-The Nissan X-Trail is a large SUV that aims to build on the success of its sister model the Nissan Qashqai with a roomier cabin and a choice of five or seven seats.
-It's perfect for growing families that fine conventional hatchbacks or compact SUVs just not roomy or versatile enough.
+The Nissan X-Trail is a large SUV that aims to build on the success of its sister model the Nissan Qashqai, with a roomier cabin and a choice of five or seven seats.
+It's perfect for growing families that find conventional hatchbacks or compact SUVs just not roomy or versatile enough.

 Until recently, the X-Trail was held back by only having one engine: a 1.6-litre diesel.
-Still, it's punchy and around 20% more economical than the old X-Trail's 2.0-litre diesel.
-However, with seven people on board, you might wish for more performance.
+Although it's punchy and around 20% more economical than the old X-Trail's 2.0-litre diesel, it can struggle with seven people on board.

 Nissan responded by introducing a 1.6-litre petrol alongside the 1.6-litre diesel.
-The petrol is around £1,500 cheaper and 30bhp more powerful than the diesel.
-But it's also around 10mpg less economical.
+The petrol is around £1,500 cheaper and 30bhp more powerful than the diesel – but also around 10mpg less economical.

 This X-Trail's build quality and specification are both much better than the previous model's.
 There are five trim levels: Visia, Acenta, Acenta+, N-Tec and Tekna – all featuring cruise control, Bluetooth phone connectivity and air-conditioning as standard.
 Even a panoramic sunroof is available on all but the most basic version.
 The new X–Trail rides and handles better than its predecessor, too, although it leans quite heavily in corners and the steering is a little light.

-The X-Trail scored the full five stars in its Euro NCAP crash test and comes with a good package of safety equipment.
-Its predecessor was reliable, but we’d expect this better-made version to be even more so.
+The X-Trail scored the full five stars in its Euro NCAP crash tests and comes with a good package of safety kit.
+Its predecessor was reliable, but we’d expect this version to be even more so.